Insurance FAQ &

 Everyone’s out of network benefits are different.
 Simply call the Member Services number on the back of your insurance card and ask for clarification on your out-of-network benefits for individual and/or couples therapy, using the guided questions below.
 Many clients are reimbursed for 50-100% of their session cost depending on their plan benefits.

 Because we know this industry can be very confusing to clients, we have developed this insurance research tool to help you make informed decisions.
-While we do ask that you research and verify your own benefits, our practice is unique in that we file the claims for you!
+While we appreciate you taking responsibility to verify your own benefits, our practice is unique in that we file the claims for you!
 Most out-of-network therapists do not file insurance claims.
 Our courtesy filing service saves many of our clients time and money.

 Questions to Ask your Insurance Company when you call them:

 Make sure you write down the answers!
-If you don’t know what they mean, you can ask the insurance representative, and/or we can help you understand the meaning during our free consultation.
+If you don’t know what they mean, you can ask the insurance representative, and/or our billing assistant can help you understand them; simply email [email protected] with any questions.

 - Do I have out-of-network coverage for mental health benefits? (also sometimes called behavioral health)